Diptonil/raging-coffee/strings/README.md

 ## The StringBuilder Class

 Similar to `StringBuffer` with one key difference - it's not thread-safe or synchronized.
 The pro is faster performance.
 Apparently, this should be the go-to option in cases where multithreading is not being used.
 The methods seem to be similar as well.
 For immediate problem solving that does not pertain to any huge projects, use this.
+For applications using multithreading, stick to `StringBuffer`.

 ## The StringBuffer Class Methods